Using a right to be forgotten when you have been a victim of crime

-L.N was a victim of a horrific unprovoked attack which had damaged her face.
+Reliving moments over and over again, after being a victim of a horrendous crime, from news reports online can cause further psychological damage.
+L.N was a victim of a horrific, unprovoked attack which had damaged her face.
 She was viciously struck over the head with a bottle, which was then used to cut her face.
 She was left with disfiguring injuries requiring her to undergo plastic surgery.

 The gruesome attack on L.N was reported in the national media.
 L.N, shortly after the attack, took part in a police appeal to help catch her attackers and whilst still in hospital agreed to provide interviews to local and national press.
 Subsequently she agreed to take part in a national charity awareness campaign to help create awareness against violence crime in the inner cities.
 News articles and images appeared online relating to this attack and included images of her injuries.